ccamel/awesome-ccamel/README.md

 - [harmony-development/protocol](https://github.com/harmony-development/protocol) - The schemas for the Harmony protocol
 - [hashgraph/hedera-sdk-go](https://github.com/hashgraph/hedera-sdk-go) - Hedera™ Hashgraph SDK for Go
 - [hashicorp/consul](https://github.com/hashicorp/consul) - Consul is a distributed, highly available, and data center aware solution to connect and configure applications across dynamic, distributed infrastructure.
 - [hashicorp/terraform](https://github.com/hashicorp/terraform) - Terraform enables you to safely and predictably create, change, and improve infrastructure.
-It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.
+It is a source-available tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.
 - [hasit/bolter](https://github.com/hasit/bolter) - Command-line app for viewing BoltDB file in your terminal
 - [haydenwoodhead/burner.kiwi](https://github.com/haydenwoodhead/burner.kiwi) - No bullshit temporary mail service written in Go
 - [hellofresh/health-go](https://github.com/hellofresh/health-go) - Library to provide basic healthcheck functionality to Go applications.